aymeri11/Documentation/test.md

 # Welcome to StackEdit!

 Hi!
 I'm your first Markdown file in **StackEdit**.
 If you want to learn about StackEdit, you can read me.
 If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.test# Files

-# Files

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**